bnikolaus/CurseOfStrahdNotes/Character.md

 - Dry as a dead dingo -
 - Cark it - to die
 - chuck a spewie - turn around
+- Put a sock in it - shut up